na-na-hi/renget/archive/mino24.md

 *Here's my [**chub**](https://www.chub.ai/users/mino24she); it will be updated periodically (surely).
 Stay tuned for more!
 Just delete some examples if the token counts are a little high for your liking.
 Everything is on [**venus**](https://venus.chub.ai/users/mino24she), if you'd prefer that.*

 >My bots are all shadowbanned, so if you'd like the links, click Edit at the bottom of this page.
-You can now reach me at {•mino•#6780} on Discord.

 -----
 ##->bots<-